ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 SIV comparison MUST be performed in constant-time to prevent timing attacks.

+# Security Guarantees

+URICrypt provides the following cryptographic security guarantees:

+## Confidentiality

+URICrypt achieves semantic security for URI path components through its use of TurboSHAKE128 as a pseudorandom function.
+Each component is encrypted using a unique keystream derived from:
+- The secret key
+- The application context
+- A synthetic initialization vector (SIV) that depends on all preceding components

+This construction ensures that:
+- An attacker without the secret key cannot recover plaintext components from ciphertexts
+- The keystream generation is computationally indistinguishable from random for each unique (key, context, path-prefix) tuple
+- Components are protected by at least 128 bits of security against brute-force attacks

+## Authenticity and Integrity

+Each URI component is authenticated through the SIV mechanism:
+- The SIV acts as a Message Authentication Code (MAC) computed over the component and all preceding components
+- Any modification to a component will cause the SIV verification to fail during decryption
+- The chained construction ensures that reordering, insertion, or deletion of components is detected
+- Authentication provides 128-bit security against forgery attempts

+## Prefix-Preserving Property

+URICrypt maintains a controlled information leakage pattern:
+- URIs sharing a common prefix will produce ciphertexts with the same encrypted prefix
+- This property is deterministic and intentional, enabling systems to perform prefix-based operations
+- The leakage is limited to prefix structure only - no information about non-matching suffixes is revealed

+## Domain Separation

+The context parameter provides cryptographic domain separation:
+- Different contexts with the same key produce completely independent ciphertexts
+- This prevents cross-context attacks where ciphertexts from one application could be used in another
+- Context binding is cryptographically enforced through the hasher initialization

+## Resistance to Common Attacks

+URICrypt resists several categories of attacks:

+Chosen-Plaintext Attacks (CPA): While deterministic, URICrypt is CPA-secure for unique inputs.
+The determinism is a design requirement for prefix preservation.

+Tampering Detection: Any bit flip, truncation, or modification in the ciphertext will be detected with overwhelming probability (1 - 2<sup>-128</sup>).

+Length Extension: The use of length-prefixed encoding and domain separation prevents length extension attacks.

+Replay Attacks: Within a single (key, context) pair, replay is possible due to determinism.
+Applications requiring replay protection should incorporate timestamps or nonces in the context.

+Key Recovery: TurboSHAKE128's security properties ensure that observing ciphertexts does not leak information about the secret key.

+## Security Bounds

+The security of URICrypt is bounded by:

+- Key strength: Minimum 128-bit security with 16-byte keys
+- Collision resistance: 2^64 birthday bound for SIV collisions
+- Authentication security: 2<sup>-128</sup> probability of successful forgery
+- Computational security: Based on TurboSHAKE128's proven security as an XOF

+## Limitations and Trade-offs

+URICrypt makes specific security trade-offs for functionality:

+- Deterministic encryption: Same inputs produce same outputs, enabling certain traffic analysis
+- Length preservation: Component lengths are not hidden, potentially revealing information patterns
+- Prefix structure leakage: The hierarchical structure of URIs is preserved by design

+These trade-offs are intentional and necessary for the prefix-preserving functionality.
+Applications requiring stronger privacy guarantees should evaluate whether URICrypt's properties align with their threat model.

 # Security Considerations

 URICrypt provides confidentiality and integrity for URI paths while